-R-49.
+R-53.
 Administrative Fees

-As a not-for-profit organization, the AAA shall prescribe an initial filing fee and a case service fee to compensate it for the cost of providing administrative services.
+As a not-for-profit organization, the AAA shall prescribe administrative fees to compensate it for the cost of providing administrative services.
 The fees in effect when the fee or charge is incurred shall be applicable.
 The filing fee shall be advanced by the party or parties making a claim or counterclaim, subject to final apportionment by the arbitrator in the award.
 The AAA may, in the event of extreme hardship on the part of any party, defer or reduce the administrative fees.

-R-50.
+R-54.
 Expenses